Sex and Agriculture: The Very Best of The Exponents

 Sex & Agriculture: The Very Best of The Exponents is a greatest hits collection by the New Zealand band The Exponents, released in November 2005.
-This two CD set has their hit singles on CD1 and a collection of B-sides and rarities on CD2.
+This two CD set has their hit singles on the first disc and a collection of B-sides and rarities on the second disc.
 The album reached #7 and spent 15 weeks on the New Zealand Album chart.
 It included two new recordings, "Geraldine" and "Or A Girl I Knew", which were produced by Neil Finn at Roundhead Studios in Auckland.